amarjitdhal/AI-Practice/README.md

-# NLP-Practice
+# AI-Practice
-This is the code base that I have created while practicing and learning NLP.
+This is the code base that I have created while practicing and learning AI.